Our customer service will be closed from 11:30 AM on August 27, 2024.

 1. Data controller

-The legal entity responsible for the processing of your personal data is:
+The legal entity responsible for processing your personal data is:

 Sund & Bælt Holding A/S